UWrc/UWrc.github.io/docs/tools/vsc-code-server.md

 # rather than specifying the entire path to our version of the container.
 ```

 This will link to code-server container version 4.89.0-39.
-There are other versions of the container you might consider: [**code-server tags**](https://hub.docker.com/r/codercom/code-server/tags), and below, we include optional instructions for pulling the latest version of code-server.
+There are other versions of the container you might consider: [<ins>**code-server tags**</ins>](https://hub.docker.com/r/codercom/code-server/tags), and below, we include optional instructions for pulling the latest version of code-server.

 :::tip Optional: pull the container yourself